-- A member of our population is diagnosed with a serious or life threatening Communicable/infectious disease. - Evidence of bio terrorism.
+- A member of our population is diagnosed with a serious or life threatening

+Communicable/infectious disease

+- Communicable/infectious disease.

+- Evidence of bio terrorism.

 Methods of communication will be chosen based on the nature of the incident.
-A decision will be made on notification methods by the Director of Health Services in conjunction with the President of Purchase College.
+A decision will be made on notification methods by the Director of Health Services, the Chief of Police, or ERT Incident Commander.
 The following methods can be used to get the word out.

-• Letters to students and/or parents (communication to parents is extremely minimal, most likely done in cases of measles, mumps, or rubella.
-Viral Meningitis would be communicated to the parents whose students are directly affected.)

-- Letters to faculty and staff, if appropriate - Student operated media outlets based on timing of the incident
+- Letters to students and/or parents (communication to parents is extremely minimal, most likely done in cases of measles, mumps, or rubella.
+Viral Meningitis would be communicated to the parents whose students are directly affected.) - Letters to faculty and staff, if appropriate - Student operated media outlets based on timing of the incident